wongjiahau/Pineapple/docs/Features/Groups.md

 # Group

-Group is a feature that allows you to reduce code duplication by grouping different types into the same group.
+Group is a feature that allows you to do polymorphism by grouping different types into the same group.

-## Why do we need group?
+By doing so, the following benefits can be reaped:

+1. Reduced code duplication

+2. Increased code extensibility (require less effort to add new features)

+Nonetheless, this feature actually tackles the [**Expression Problem**](http://wiki.c2.com/?ExpressionProblem), which states that in object-oriented languages, it is easy to add new data types; while in functional languages, it is easy to add new operation, but none of them allows both to be done trivially.

+## How grouping reduces code duplication?

 Suppose we have two type of structure, which is `#!pine People` and `#!pine Fruit`,